WAVE++: Capturing Within-Task Variance for Continual Relation Extraction with Adaptive Prompting: Proposed Method

 In our framework, each task is associated with a distinct prompt pool.
-At test time, determining which prompt pool to apply for a given sample can be prone to errors, potentially leading to the use of an inappropriate prompt pool.
-Such misalignment may result in suboptimal or incorrect predictions.
-To mitigate this risk, we seek to improve the global generalization capacity of each prompt pool, anticipating that it may encounter samples from tasks it was not originally designed for.
+At test time, selecting the correct prompt pool for a given sample can be prone to errors. {Such a misalignment may lead to the use of an inappropriate prompt pool, resulting in suboptimal or incorrect predictions.} To mitigate this risk, we aim to improve the generalization capacity of each prompt pool, anticipating that it may encounter samples from tasks it was not originally designed for.

-To achieve this, we propose incorporating \emph{label-description representations into the training objective} for each prompt pool as an auxiliary resource.
-These representations capture the core attributes of each relation, providing global information that helps reduce overfitting and improve model robustness.
-Previous studies have demonstrated that label descriptions can significantly benefit CRE tasks by providing additional context on relation types~\citep{yang2020enhance, liu2022simple, borchert2024efficient, luo2024synergistic, thanh2025few}.
+{To achieve this, we propose augmenting the training objective for each prompt pool with representations derived from \emph{label descriptions}.} These representations capture the core attributes of each relation, thereby providing global information that helps reduce overfitting and improve model robustness.
+Previous studies have demonstrated that label descriptions can significantly benefit CRE tasks by providing additional context on relation types~\citep{yang2020enhance, liu2022simple, borchert2024efficient, luo2024synergistic}.
 Notably, they offer a consistent, class-specific global perspective, enabling the model to focus on essential relational characteristics and avoid spurious features.

-Specifically, we leverage the detailed definitions provided for each label, typically available in benchmarking datasets, which we refer to as \emph{Raw descriptions}.
-However, relying solely on these raw descriptions may not offer sufficient diversity and richness, leading to potential noise and instability, which could harm model performance.
-To address these limitations, we follow prior work~\citep{thanh2025few} and employ Gemini 1.5~\citep{team2023gemini, team2024gemini} to generate $D$ diverse, detailed, and illustrative descriptions for each relation.
-For each label, the raw description is fed into the large language model (LLM), serving as an expert-in-the-loop to guide the model.
-A depiction of our prompt template is shown in Table~\ref{table:judge_prompt_stability}.
+Specifically, we leverage the detailed definitions provided for each label, typically available in benchmarking datasets, which we refer to as \emph{raw descriptions}. {However, these raw descriptions may lack sufficient diversity and richness, which can introduce noise and instability that harm model performance.} To address these limitations, we follow prior work~\citep{thanh2025few} and employ Gemini 1.5~\citep{team2023gemini, team2024gemini} to generate $D$ diverse, detailed, and illustrative descriptions for each relation.
+For each label, the raw description is fed into the large language model {to guide the generation process.
+Our prompt template is shown in Table~\ref{table:judge_prompt_stability}.}